Carbon and Low Alloy Steels Sample Preparation

 Final Polishing

-Use appropriate polishing lubricants and maintain consistent pressure.
+Use appropriate polishing lubricants, maintain consistent pressure, and run the platen at 100-150 RPM for all polishing steps.
 Over-polishing can introduce relief, especially around inclusions or second phases.
 For softer, low-carbon steels, use lighter pressure and shorter times to avoid deformation.

 Etching